caoyxuan/caoyxuan.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

-I am an incoming Ph.D. student in Computer Science at HKUST, where I will work with Prof. [Junxian He](https://jxhe.github.io/).
-Currently, I am a third-year master student of Computer Science and Technology at Zhejiang University advised by Prof. [Yang Yang](http://yangy.org/) and Prof. [Jiarong Xu](https://galina0217.github.io/).
+I am a first-year Ph.D. student in Computer Science at [HKUST](https://hkust.edu.hk/zh-hant), supervised by Prof. [Junxian He](https://jxhe.github.io/).
+Before that, I got my masters' degree in Computer Science and Technology Department at Zhejiang University, advised by Prof. [Yang Yang](http://yangy.org/) and Prof. [Jiarong Xu](https://galina0217.github.io/).
-I also work closely with Prof. [Carl Yang](https://www.cs.emory.edu/~jyang71/).
+I also collaborated with Prof. [Carl Yang](https://www.cs.emory.edu/~jyang71/) during my
-Before that, I received my bachelor degree in Computer Science from Zhejiang University.

-My current research interest primarily lies in machine learning and exploring the capability boundaries of large language models (LLMs).
+My current research interest primarily lies in LLM post-training and LLM reasoning.
 I am also interested in graph data mining and its specialized applications in real-world scenarios.